enketo/enketo-api-docs/_posts/2013-06-01-delete-survey.md

 ### Response

-Sends back an object including a url property.

 ```Status: 204 OK (found in db, checked that it is no longer listed in /formList, and de-activated)```
 ```{